 - If your doctor is Susana Campos, MD, MPH; Panagiotis Konstantinopoulos, MD, PhD; Joyce Liu, MD, MPH; or Susan Schumer, MD; please call 617-632-5269.

 - If you are scheduled to receive chemotherapy as an outpatient, you may also receive prescriptions for medications to take before and after your chemotherapy.
 Please review them with your nurse prior to leaving.
-Feel free to call the numbers above with any questions.
+Feel free to call the numbers above

 If you are receiving radiation treatments, you will need to follow up with their offices.
 Please call 617-732-6310 and follow the prompts.